xaviervia/mediador/README.md

 var yourInstance = new YourClass()

-var eventHash = {
+var listenerSet = {
   event: function () {
     console.log("Called the event")
   }
 }

-yourInstance.on(eventHash)
+yourInstance.on(listenerSet)

 yourInstance.trigger("event")

-yourInstance.off(eventHash)
+yourInstance.off(listenerSet)
 ```

-#### What is the `eventHash`?
+#### What is the `listenerSet`?

-**Mediador** introduces the concept of an `eventHash`, that is just an
+**Mediador** introduces the concept of an `listenerSet`, that is just an
 object where every property method will be added as a listener in the
 emitter.
-For example, if the hash has a `read` method, its function will
+For example, if the set has a `read` method, its function will
 be added as a listener for the `read` event in the emitter.

 This is very useful both for adding events in bulk and for removing them.
-**Mediador** provides support for both operation in the `on` and `off`
+**Mediador** provides support for both operations in the `on` and `off`
 methods.

 ### Why does Mediador inserts the `listeners` property?

+This is a question about namespace pollution.

-This questions aims at the fact that once you add a listener with the `on`
+When you add a listener using the `on` method, Mediador adds the listener
-method, it will get added to the `listeners` property of the object, which
+function to the `listeners` property of the object, which will be _created_
-will be created if not present and used if present
+if not present and used as it is if present.
+Mediador uses the `listeners`
-(without checking for the `listeners` type, which may have been written by
+property without checking for the property's type.
+The property may well
+have been written by another function not related to Mediador.
+Is this OK?
-another function).
-This is of course a question about namespace pollution.

 The thing is, there are several strategies to avoid name collision within an
 object, and most of them involve encapsulating the library specific data